ashishdarekar/Kratos_OpenFOAM_adapter/README.md

 # How to run the first tutorial: Cavity
 1. **To Build the KratosOpenfomaAdapterFunctionObject:**
-    1. Go to the folder ../KratosOpenfoamAdapterfunctionObject
+    1. Go to the folder > KratosOpenfoamAdapterfunctionObject
     2. Make linker related modifications in the file KratosOpenfoamAdapterfunctionObject/Make/options
         1. ```
             -I$<Path_to_directory_CoSimIO>/co_sim_io \